w3c/wai-accessibility-principles/index.md

 Examples of avoiding causing seizures and physical reactions:

--   Do not include content that flashes at particular rates and patterns;
+-   Do not include content that flashes at particular rates and patterns
--   Warn users before flashing content is presented, and provide alternatives;
+-   Warn users before flashing content is presented, and provide alternatives
--   Provide mechanisms to switch off animations, unless they are essential.
+-   Provide mechanisms to switch off animations, unless they are essential

 {% include excol.html type="start" id="" %}